 There are plenty of things you can make, as well as numerous gluten free options and alternatives now on supermarket shelves enabling you to make almost any dish you like gluten free.

 Going for a naturally gluten free option is the cheapest and easiest to save you buying lots of expensive ingredients you won’t use again.
 For example, a steak, with potatoes, grilled tomato and greens would be lovely.
 Alternatively do a spaghetti bolognaise (using gluten free Knorr stock), and just cook a separate pot of gluten free pasta.
-Curry is also a great one served with rice, as that is naturally gluten free too.
+Veggie or meat curry is also a great one served with rice, as that is naturally gluten free too.
 Easy peasy.
 For dessert, I have plenty of recipe ideas HERE, you will be surprised how easy it is to make things gluten free, you may just need to buy some gluten free flour from your local supermarket… and I promise the Free From aisle is in all supermarkets now and is very easy to find!
 Alternatively, do a big bowl of fruit and serve with cream.
 Job done.

 It sounds scary and a little overwhelming, but I promise once you get the hang of it, it’ll be a breeze and you’ll be confidently cooking gluten free in no time!